FRIDAY, AUG 20th

 The Travelling Nobodies are a collection of young and talented musicians from across Nova Scotia.
 The band is made up of Nathan Langley (Lead Guitar/Vocals) from Country Harbour, Pete Lumsden (Vocals/Rhythm Guitar) from Canso, Alasdair Cameron (Bass) from Mabou, and Heidi “Gizmo” Burns (Drums) from St. Andrew’s.
 Best known for their energetic stage presence, the Nobodies bring an eclectic blend of folk and rock to every performance.

-Welcome to the Jam, folks!
+Welcome to the Jam, you Travelling Nobodies!